JKTKops/Write-You-a-Haskell-2/Chapter 8/Chapter 8 - Design of ProtoHaskell.md

   deriving (Eq, Show)
 ```

-Inside of case statements will be a distinct pattern matching syntax, this is used both at the toplevel function declarations and inside of case statements.
+Inside of case statements will be a distinct pattern matching syntax, this is used both at the toplevel, for function declarations, and inside of case statements.

 ```Haskell
 data Match = Match